HNYao/hnyao.github.io/README.md

     }

 You can also remove any section you do not need, such as `Selected Awards` or `Posts & Notes`.

+## Tips

+- Keep the homepage concise.
+A personal academic homepage should help readers quickly understand who you are, what you work on, and where to find your work.
+- Use publication highlights to summarize the main contribution of each paper in one sentence.
+- Use `Projects` for GitHub repositories, research tools, scripts, datasets, or tutorials.
+- Use `Posts & Notes` to organize blog posts, research notes, tutorials, or reading notes.
+- Keep image file names unchanged if you do not want to edit the HTML paths.

 ## Notes